 Help the separated and divorced in your community navigate the holiday season, which will be flooded with memories of happier, past family celebrations.
-Offer a special Surviving the Holidays seminar to provide practical holiday coping strategies and hope for brighter days ahead.
+Offer a special Surviving the Holidays 2-hour seminar to provide practical holiday coping strategies and hope for brighter days ahead.

 Surviving the Holidays is perfect for two audiences: